CLI Reference

 hence agent whoami [--json]

 Display the current agent's identity information.
-Prints four lines to stdout:
+Prints the Ed25519 public key

 Synopsis